You Earned a Ticket!

 hero image

-The ultimate intervention to support a student who needs more help is plenty of time with a great, well-prepared tutor.
-Nothing else comes close.
-A qualified personal tutor can help a student focus on learning exactly what they need to know to catch up, or stay on track, or move ahead.
+To support a student who needs more help, nothing beats one-on-one time with a well-prepared tutor.
+A qualified personal tutor can help a student focus on learning exactly what they need to know to catch up, or move ahead.

-Differentiated instruction is an approach that tries to avoid grouping students based on ability.
-This approach requires teachers to change how they teach to meet the needs of students with varying learning readiness.
-The goal is to teach everyone, without tracks or batch distinctions.
-This can be a difficult feat even for experienced teachers, in part because it is not always easy to tell which students are "getting it" and which are not.
+Differentiated instruction: Because tracking decisions are hard to reverse, most teachers try to avoid grouping students based on ability if they can.
+It's not easy.
+Teachers have to be creative to meet the authentic needs of students at varying levels of learning readiness.
+It can be a difficult feat even for experienced teachers, in part because it is not always easy to tell which students are "getting it" and which aren't.

 Leveraging technology to make learning time more effective